-SVOCs, like metals, are widespread throughout the Phase III Business Park.
-Most of the contaminants are PAHs and are usually associated with those activities that include burning of fossil fuels and heavy rail use, both of which were ubiquitous at the former steel mill.
-At the site PAHs exceed the unrestricted SCOs in almost all of the samples but when compared to the commercial use SCOs, benzo(a)pyrene, ranging from 0.22 ppm to 29 ppm, exceeded the SCO of 1 ppm in 5 of 8 samples.
-Benzo(a)anthracene, from 0.34 ppm to 29 ppm, and benzo(b)fluoranthene from 0.24 ppm to 34 ppm, exceed the commercial SCO of 5.6 ppm in 1 of 8 samples.
-Likewise, dibenzo(a,h)anthracene, ranging from non-detect to 5.9 ppm, exceeds the SCO of 0.56 ppm and indeno(1,2,3-cd))pyrene ranging from 0.21 ppm to 23 ppm, exceeded SCO of 5.6 ppm, in 1 of 8 samples.
+SVOCs, like metals are widespread throughout the Phase III Business Park.
+Most of the soil contaminants are PAHs and are usually associated with those activities that include burning of fossil fuels and heavy rail use, both of which were common at the former steel mill.
+At the site the above noted PAHs exceed the unrestricted SCOs in almost all of the samples.
+Benzo(b)fluoranthene (SCO 1 ppm) from 1.1 ppm to 20 ppm and indeno(1,2,3-cd)pyrene (SCO 0.5 ppm) from 0.65 to 7.9 ppm exceeded the SCOs in 8 of 8 samples.
+Benzo(a)anthracene from 1 ppm to 21 ppm exceed the unrestricted SCO of 1 ppm and benzo(a)pyrene (SCO 1 ppm) from 0.89 ppm to 15 ppm in 7 of 8 samples.
+Dibenzo(a,h)anthracene (SCO of 0.33 ppm) from 0.2 ppm to 3.1 ppm exceeded the unrestricted SCOs in 4 of 8 samples.